MicrosoftDocs/mixed-reality.es-ES/mixed-reality-docs/locatable-camera-in-unity.md

    }
 ```

-<span data-ttu-id="1c8a8-156">A continuación, configuraremos los parámetros que queremos para la grabación y el inicio.</span><span class="sxs-lookup"><span data-stu-id="1c8a8-156">We then will set up the parameters we will want for the recording and start.</span></span>
+<span data-ttu-id="cc969-156">A continuación, se configuran los parámetros que se van a usar para la grabación y el inicio.</span><span class="sxs-lookup"><span data-stu-id="cc969-156">We then will set up the parameters we will want for the recording and start.</span></span>

 ```cs
 void OnVideoCaptureCreated (VideoCapture videoCapture)